Public Comment Period on Disadvantaged Community Definition

 Unemployment Rate | The percentage of the population in the workforce who are unemployed is ≥ 7.5% |

-Presence of Tribal Lands or Sites of Cultural Importance (State or Federally recognized Tribes) | Any project that will occur on tribal lands or sites of cultural importance with tribal support |
+Sites of Cultural Importance | Any project that will occur on a site of cultural importance |

-Self-identification | Any project than can demonstrate direct benefit to a disadvantaged community, regardless of geographic location |
+Self-identification | Any project than can demonstrate direct benefit to a community with disadvantages, regardless of geographic location |

 Technical documentation describing the sources and application of the datasets used in LCBP’s definition and map is available here.